How to Apply for Disability In Alberta: Know Whether You Qualify for AISH, FSCD, or PDD

 Alberta disability benefits regulation allows individuals to receive PDD from age 18 if they meet the eligibility requirements.
 Your disability worker may review your file anytime there is a change in your circumstances to suit your unique needs.

-Finding appropriate housing for adults with disabilities in Alberta can be challenging, but various programs offer quality solutions to enhance comfort and independence.
+Alberta offers multiple housing options for adults with disabilities, including short-term respite care, long-term residential programs, and group homes that promote independence and community integration.
 Entrust offers a range of supports to help individuals who need short or long-term accommodations, respite care, or a group home setting.

 Individuals with a permanent disability in Alberta can benefit from various adult housing solutions that support their needs and lifestyle.